This article was updated on April 24th, 2023

 When the sun goes down, it’s so tempting to cuddle with them in your “human” bed.
 But is this something dog behaviorists suggest?

-With that in mind, Preventive Vet says to start out with a crate.
+With that in mind, we recommend starting out with a crate.
 Later, you can always let them sleep elsewhere.

 When Can You Stop Crating Your Dog at Night?